samnabi/php-wcag-contrast/readme.md

 1. `$color1` – The first colour, in hex (string) or RGB (array) format.
 2. `$color2` – The second colour, in hex (string) or RGB (array) format.
 3. `$threshold` – The contrast threshold to test for.
+Optional.
 Default is 'AA'.

 ### Other thresholds